Violence between family members is subject to legal intervention in the same way as violence between strangers.

 Counselling or family therapy

-Some employers have agreed to providing specific rights and entitlements for workers experiencing family violence.
-To find out whether a particular workplace has done so, check the worker's enterprise agreement or award.
+Some employers have agreed to providing employee assistance programs and specific rights and entitlements for employees experiencing family violence.
+To find out whether a particular workplace has done so, check the employer's policies and the employee's award or enterprise agreement.
 The specific rights and entitlements acknowledge that family violence can have an impact on a worker's performance, productivity and safety at work.

 Can children be affected?